fwmechanic/k_edit/README.md

 ========

-"Reverse-polish" user-command mode wherein the command-argument ("arg") is provided (using various selection or data-entry modes) before the command is selected, and the command's execution behavior adapts to the type of argument received.
+"Reverse-polish" user-command mode wherein the command-argument ("arg") is provided (using various selection or data-entry modes or argtypes) before the command is invoked, and the command's execution behavior adapts to the actual argtype received.

 Can switch between line and box (column) selection mode simply by varying the